 For interviews and comments or stories and news on the latest issues, including announcements relating to Huntington disease research, contact: HSC Communications at 519-749-8491 ext 130 or at email@example.com.

 What is Huntington Disease?

 Huntington disease (HD) is a genetic brain disorder that DESTROYS LIVES.
-It is like having Alzheimer’s, Parkinson’s and Schizophrenia all in one disease.
+It is like having Alzheimer’s, Parkinson’s and ALS all in one disease.